craigshelley/beautiful-jekyll/projects/WhirlyGIG.md

 **WARNING** be extra careful when making connections to a computer.
 The communication circuit ASSUMES that the power supply used is completely **isolated and floating** with respect to that of the computer.
 They must NOT share a common ground/0V line.
 This circuit does not in any way conform to the RS232 interconnection specifications.

 ## Power
-Although it is a little unorthordox to use the motor in an inverted configuration, and have the control circuit rotating at high speed, this configuration dramatically reduces the number of electrical connections that have to be made to the spinning rotor.
+Although it is a little unorthodox to use the motor in an inverted configuration, and have the control circuit rotating at high speed, this configuration dramatically reduces the number of electrical connections that have to be made to the spinning rotor.
 The current design uses the motor shaft as the ground, and +Ve pick-up on the underside of the rotor PCB.
 A bent radial spring, insulated from the base using a grommet, is used to commutate power primarily because it provides a low friction, low wear contact.
 The data modulation from the PC serial port is achieved using a power MOSFET biased to be normally on when the serial port is in its inactive state.